NREL/fastsim/fastsim/docs/README.md

 ## Future
 We plan to make this all pip installable such that you can just run `pip install fastsimrust` and not have to mess with cloning the github repo, compiling rust, or even needing to have rust installed.

-# Update
+# Users with NREL VPN Access
 Note: the following instructions work only if you are inside NREL VPN:
-To update, run
+To install and/or update, run
 ```
 pip install fastsim --upgrade --extra-index-url=https://github.nrel.gov/pages/MBAP/mbap-pypi/
 ```